-Keynote Session: The Shifting Role of the In-plant Print Operation, Ken Macro, Dept. Chair, Graphic Communications, Cal Poly State University
+Keynote Session: The Shifting Role of the In-plant Print Operation, Ken Macro, PH.D.
+Dept. Chair, Graphic Communications, Cal Poly State University

 The in-plant printing industry and the supporting workforce contained within it are experiencing a colossal paradigmatic shift.
 With lessened demand for traditional printed media in-plants expand into multiple auxiliary services including wide format printing, specialty printing, web development, app-design, to name just a few.
 The needs of the workforce have also changed in a computer-immersed world.
 Operations are finding unskilled labor and training them from within in order to keep up with the changing technology.
 Whether you are you in front of the curve or being left behind, this session will provide in-sight into possibilities.

-About Ken Macro: Ken is the department chair and an associate professor in the Graphic Communication Department at The California Polytechnic State University in San Luis Obispo, California.
+About Ken Macro: Ken is the department chair and professor in the Graphic Communication Department at The California Polytechnic State University in San Luis Obispo, California.
 He leads courses in marketing and sales, print production management, post-press processes, and introduction to graphic communication.
 He specializes in product development, Lean manufacturing, knowledge management, and sustainability.
 He is an avid bibliophile and has an affinity for print history and incunabula.
 Prior to academia, he was the director for Reprographics, Mailing and Shipping Services at both Cal Poly and The University of Akron and has held various sales and management roles in the graphic communication and health care industries.

 Keynote Session: Oh, Shift!, Jennifer Powers, MCC, M.S.
 Sociology